sstary/SSRS/README.md

 Our papers:

-**A Crossmodal Multiscale Fusion Network for Semantic Segmentation of Remote Sensing Data**
+CMFNet for paper **A Crossmodal Multiscale Fusion Network for Semantic Segmentation of Remote Sensing Data**

-**Unsupervised Domain Adaptation Augmented by Cross-Self Attention Transformer for Semantic Segmentation of VHR Remote Sensing Images**